kubesaw/export-operator/README.md

 ```

 ## Deploying with OLM
-If you would like to run the Export Operator within your environment that has OLM
+If you would like to run the Snapshot Operator within your environment that has OLM
 ```
-oc create ns export-operator-system operator-sdk run bundle quay.io/kubesaw/export-operator-bundle:v0.0.1 --namespace export-operator-system
+oc create ns snapshot-operator-system operator-sdk run bundle quay.io/kubesaw/snapshot-operator-bundle:v0.0.1 --namespace snapshot-operator-system
 ```

 ## Running